hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 well-settled and a mother now – then why be venomous to others in need?”

-Vrishchika was appalled by Vidrum’s outburst but retaining her calm and pointing him to a chair in her office said: “Boy O boy\!
+Vrishchika was appalled by Vidrum’s outburst but retaining her calm and pointing himto a chair in her office said: “Boy O boy!
 Why are you so angry?
 Please take a seat and explain matters more clearly – I sincerely don’t get what I might have done wrong.”